wp-plugins/ajax-event-calendar/readme.txt

 * Add, edit or delete event category types
 * Limit event creation to a pre-defined window of time: between the next 30-minute interval and one year
-* Displays the WordPress Login/Register links (Admin menu) on the front-end Calendar
+* Displays the WordPress Login/Register links (Admin menu) on the front-end Calendar, links directly to event administration
 * Front-end calendar can be password protected
-* Toggle front-end calendar to display with and without the blog sidebar
+* Display a contributors list in sidebar by using "Calendar Contributors" Widget
-* Display a contributors list in sidebar by employing "Calendar Contributors" in Widgets
+* Display a upcoming events in sidebar by using "Upcoming Events" Widget

 == Installation ==

 1. The easiest way to install this plugin is through the integrated WordPress plugin installer
-1. To create the front-end (non-administrative) calendar view: create a new page with any name, the **page slug must be named 'calendar'**
+1. To create the front-end (non-administrative) calendar view: create a new (or use an existing) page and type **[calendar]** in the page content, save and you're done!

 == Frequently Asked Questions ==

-= I upgraded the plugin and the calendar no longer properly renders = Go to the Calendar Options page in the Settings menu and if none of the checkboxes are set select the desired settings and click Save Settings.
-If this does not correct the problem please post the issue in the [Support Forum](http://wordpress.org/tags/ajax-event-calendar?forum_id=10 "forum") and please include your URL for troubleshooting purposes.
+= I upgraded the plugin and the calendar no longer appears = Go to the Calendar Options page in the Settings menu and if none of the checkboxes are selected, select **Reset Settings** and click **Save Settings**.
+If the calendar still does not appear, please post the issue in the [Support Forum](http://wordpress.org/tags/ajax-event-calendar?forum_id=10 "forum") and include your URL for troubleshooting purposes.

 = What does this plugin remove when deleted? =
-The event and category databases, custom calendar roles and capabilities, and plugin options are permanently removed.
+The event and category databases, custom calendar roles and capabilities, plugin options and widget settings are permanently removed.

 = How does the calendar filter work? =
-The filter is only displayed when more than one event category has been created.
+The filter is appears only when more than one event category has been created.

 = What happens to user events when they are deleted? = All events associated with a deleted user are permanently deleted.